China's March exports grow despite virus; imports flat | Headlines

 - China

-China's exports rose 15.7% over a year ago in March while imports were flat amid disruption due to coronavirus outbreaks as the ruling Communist Party enforces a "zero-COVID" strategy to isolate every case.
+China's exports rose 15.7% over a year ago in March while imports were flat amid disruptions due to coronavirus outbreaks as the ruling Communist Party enforces a "zero-COVID" strategy to isolate every case.

-Exports rose to $276.1 billion despite anti-virus controls in Shanghai and other industrial centers that are causing factories to reduce production, customs data showed Wednesday.
+Exports rose to $276.1 billion despite anti-virus controls in Shanghai and other industrial hubs that are causing factories to reduce production, customs data showed Wednesday.
 Imports rose less than 1% to $228.7 billion.

-China's infection numbers are relatively low, but the "zero-COVID" strategy has confined most of Shanghai's 25 million people to their homes since late March and suspended access to other manufacturing centers.
+China's infection numbers are relatively low, but the "zero-COVID" strategy has confined most of Shanghai's 25 million people to their homes since late March and suspended access to other manufacturing regions.

-The anti-virus curbs have prompted fears global trade might be disrupted.
-Chinese officials say they are taking steps to keep ports functioning, but automakers and other factories have cut production due to supply disruptions.

-Consumer demand also has been dampened by an economic slowdown triggered by an official campaign to cut debt in China's vast real estate industry.
+The anti-virus curbs are adding to concerns over global trade disruptions that persist from the pandemic.
+Chinese officials say they are taking steps to keep ports functioning, but automakers and other factories have cut production due to problems with supplies.
+Local outbreaks have "caused great pressure on production and operation of some enterprises and the stability of the supply chain," said a customs official, Li Kuiwen, at a news conference.
+Li said the customs agency "makes every effort to coordinate ports well."
+An economic slowdown triggered by an official campaign to cut debt in China's vast real estate industry, meanwhile, has sapped consumer demand.
 Economic growth slid to 4% over a year earlier in the final quarter of 2021, down from the full year's 8.1%.

-China's politically volatile trade surplus with the United States widened by half over a year earlier to $32.1 billion.
-It was one of the factors that prompted then-President Donald Trump to hike tariffs on Chinese goods in 2019.
+That meant the politically volatile trade surplus with the United States widened by half over a year earlier to $32.1 billion.
+That imbalance was one of the factors that prompted then-President Donald Trump to hike tariffs on Chinese goods in 2019.

-With almost no growth in imports, China's global trade surplus surged by 243% to $47.4 billion.
+With almost no growth in imports, China's global trade surplus more than doubled to $47.4 billion.

 Imports from Russia, a major gas supplier, fell 26.4% from a year earlier to $7.8 billion.
 Exports to Russia edged down 7.7% to $3.8 billion.

-Beijing has criticized trade and financial sanctions imposed on Moscow by the United States, Europe and Japan over its attack on Ukraine.
-But Chinese companies appear to be abiding by them and trying to guard against possible losses in dealings with Russia.
+Beijing has criticized trade and financial sanctions imposed on Moscow by the United States, Europe and Japan over its invasion of Ukraine.
+But Chinese companies appear to be abiding by them while trying to guard against possible losses in dealings with Russia.

 Exports to the 27-nation European Union fell 9.1% from a year ago to $44.4 billion while imports tumbled 41.6% to $24.3 billion.
 China's surplus with Europe jumped 179.3% to $20.1 billion.